effectiveosgi/maven-archetypes/README.md

     -DarchetypeVersion=0.0.2 \
     -DarchetypeArtifactId=eosgi-project-archetype

 You will be asked to choose a group ID, artifact ID, version and Java package name for your new project.
-Enter `org.example` for the group ID and `example-parent` for the artifact ID.
+Enter `org.example` for the group ID and `org.example.parent` for the artifact ID.
 Accept the default values for all other inputs.

 ### 2. Build and Run the Application

 The generated parent project contains an assembly module that is used to build OSGi applications.
 To build it and run:

-    cd example-parent
+    cd org.example.parent
     mvn package
     bnd run _assembly/application.bndrun